Brewmaster Jared Rouben

 Now having spent a number of years brewing and collaborating with some of the most celebrated culinary minds in the country, Rouben leads the creative development of Moody Tongue’s portfolio of beers as Brewmaster and President.
 In 2016, Rouben opened The Tasting Room at Moody Tongue two years after starting the flagship brewery with CEO Jeremy Cohn.
 The modern space with a collection of perennial beers, limited releases, a 12-layer German chocolate cake as well as handsome aesthetics quickly garnered recognition including the prestigious Jean Banchet Award for “Best Bar” in 2019, further solidifying the brand into legacy.

-Later in 2019, Rouben and Cohn relocated operations to Chicago’s South Loop to expand production and open two restaurants with ten-time Michelin-starred Chef Jared Wentworth.
-Focused on pairing food with Moody Tongue’s signature beers, The Bar (casual) and The Dining Room (fine dining) at Moody Tongue exhibit the endless possibilities of expertly crafted pairings by Wentworth and Rouben, and subsequently earning 2 stars in the 2021 Michelin Guide.
+Later in 2019, Rouben and Cohn relocated operations to Chicago’s South Loop to expand production and open two restaurants with eleven-time Michelin-starred Chef Jared Wentworth.
+Focused on pairing food with Moody Tongue’s signature beers, The Bar (casual) and The Dining Room (fine dining) at Moody Tongue exhibit the endless possibilities of expertly crafted pairings by Wentworth and Rouben, and subsequently earning 2 stars in the Michelin Guide in 2021 and 2022.